abdul-ak413/wordpress-demo/README.md

 sudo vi /etc/hosts

 __On all nodes, add the following at the end of the file.
-You will need to supply the actual private IP address for each node:__
+The private IP address for each node is required:__

 <control plane node private IP> k8s-control
 <worker node 1 private IP> k8s-worker1